9 Essential WordPress Security Tips Anyone Can Implement

 6 – Update Your Hosting Server to PHP 7.4

 While not directly related to WordPress, this is still a critical WordPress security tip.
 PHP is the programming language that runs website servers.
 And as with anything software-related, newer versions offer higher performance and enhanced security.
-The current version of PHP is 7.4.
-Yet the majority of websites still run on outdated PHP 5.6.
+The current version of PHP is 8.0 but only 4% of sites run the latest version.
+Yet 10% of websites still run on outdated PHP 5.6 or older!

 7 – Create Frequent Offsite Backups

 Next on our list of WordPress security tips are backups.
 Most website owners realize the importance of backing up their websites, but most of them fail to do so.
 While backups don’t protect your WordPress website from malicious intrusions, they do serve a purpose here.